ImanMontajabi/CF-dns-manager/README.md

 ```
 python create_ip.py
 ```
-You will be prompted to enter the IP address, domain name, and record type
+You will be prompted to enter the IP address and enter domain name
 # Listing DNS Records
 To see a list of your DNS records, run the `list_ip.py` script:
 ```